johnwesterman/illumio_core/README.md

 sudo -u ilo-pce illumio-pce-ctl ven-software-install --compatibility-matrix [matrix_file_path_and_name]
 ```

+NOTE: Make sure you use fully qualified names for the file.
+For example, if you are in the /tmp directory don't expect this to find this in the local working directory.
+Either use /temp/matrix_file_path_and_name or ./matrix_file_path_and_name.
+For whatever reason the tool will not look in to your current working directory for this file so be sure and specify the path.

 ## Set up the VEN repository.

 It is recommended that you use the cluster to also be a repository for the VEN software.
 This section will walk you through that process.
 You will need to get the VEN bundles you will need from the Illumio Support web site.
 They will be clearly identified in the VEN download section of the software download area.
 They will have a .bz2 extenstion.